Music Publishing vs Distribution (Full Breakdown)

 This is why publishing administration companies are so essential!

-They make sure that revenue generated (either from interactive streaming) or self-publish ticket sales are counted for at the correct mechanical rate.
+They make sure that revenue generated (either from interactive streaming) or self-publish ticket sales are counted at the correct mechanical rate.

 4 Most Popular Music Publishing Administrators